Our Services

 Another possible cause is related to facial nerves.
 Problems with these nerves can lead to numbness or tingling sensations.
 Sometimes, treatments like osteopathic manipulative treatment can be used to help with these symptoms by focusing on improving nerve function and blood flow.

-If you experience these symptoms, it's important to talk to a healthcare professional who can help determine the cause and appropriate treatment.
+If you experience these symptoms, you can use Ubie's free AI-powered symptom checker to help identify potential causes, but it's important to talk to a healthcare professional who can help determine the diagnosis and appropriate treatment.

 (References)